tylertitsworth/5th-age-srd/Classes/Occultist.md

 #### Epic Feat

-Once per day, attack one nearby enemy per Intelligence modifier with an occultist spell that only has one target.
+Once per full recovery, attack one nearby enemy per Intelligence modifier with an occultist spell that only has one target.

 ---